I Turn My Camera On: Reception

 "I Turn My Camera On" received positive reviews from writers.
 Some critics applauded its similarities to Prince.
 Eric Carr of Pitchfork called it a "Prince-tastic masterpiece", while Amir Nezar of the Cokemachineglow blog enjoyed the song's "Prince-funk minimalism" as well as its "hip-shaking swagger".
 Carr also lauded the track as "one of the most breathtaking songs Spoon has ever produced".
 At PopMatters, Zeth Lundy wrote that Gimme Fiction "cements it mobilization" with the song, while David Marchese called it "discofantastic" and wrote that "the album draws strength from its refusal to be pinned down".
 Sandy Boer of Delusions of Adequacy called it the most adventurous song from the album.
 At AllMusic, Heather Phares complimented the band's ability to make a song about "voyeurism and emotional distance" while also giving it an "irresistible groove" at the same time.
 In the Rolling Stone's original review for Gimme Fiction, Lauren Gitlin complimented the song's "sexy four-chord stomp", adding that the track sounds like a song by Queen but with vocals from Michael Jackson.

-Despite the song itself receiving positive remarks from writers, the single release as a whole received some criticism.
+Though the song itself received positive remarks from writers, the single release as a whole received some criticism.
 Pitchfork writer David Raposa thought negatively of the single and gave it a 3.4/10 score.
 He began his review by claiming that fans who paid import price for the CD single (US$9) were ripped off.
 He added that the single was redundant and that fans were better off pre-ordering the special edition of Gimme Fiction, which came with the single's additional tracks, "Carryout Kids" and "You Was It".
 Raposa thought somewhat positively of "Carryout Kids", while labeling "You Was It" an "obnoxious, amped-up version" of "Was It You?" from Gimme Fiction.